PghMav/Creekmore_Site_Scraper_New/README.md

 ### type

-The type flag takes one of three valid values: HTML, SCREENSHOT, BOTH.
+The type flag takes one of three valid values: HTML, SCREENSHOT, ALL.
 Types are case sensitive.

 ## Example